The short version

 Part of the teaching team, facilitating live demos and jam sessions where professionals learn human-centred ways to use generative AI across the design thinking process.

-If you're thinking about how to build AI capability across your leadership team — whether through advisory work or executive education — I'd be happy to have that conversation.
+If you're thinking about how to build AI capability across your leadership team — whether through hands-on work or executive education — I'd be happy to have that conversation.

 I'm always happy to have a conversation about what you're trying to figure out.